 The Journal of International Organization Studies invites UNSA members to submit their work to JIOS.
 The Journal Management looks forward to publishing your research or comments on the workings of international organizations.
-JIOS is now calling for papers for its Fall 2014 and 2015 issues.
+JIOS is now calling for papers for its 2015 issues.